telephil9/vdir/README.md

 - New dir : present an entry to create a new directory
 - New file: present an entry to create a new empty file

-Right-clicking on folders, opens them.
+Right-clicking on the path, plumbs the path name Right-clicking on folders, opens them.
 Right-clicking on files send them to the plumber.